alphagov/govuk-developer-docs/source/manual/govuk-sitemap.html.md

 Whitehall [calls Search API directly](https://github.com/alphagov/whitehall/blob/e748b577e0f13c01fe62bad2a303340ab5acc7c4/lib/whitehall/searchable.rb#L53), via [Whitehall::SearchIndex](https://github.com/alphagov/whitehall/blob/e748b577e0f13c01fe62bad2a303340ab5acc7c4/lib/whitehall/search_index.rb#L40), which is [called by](https://github.com/alphagov/whitehall/blob/a67fae1b8a0963927f38ce9987b99059fa9fff92/app/models/concerns/searchable.rb#L116) any model that includes the [Searchable](https://github.com/alphagov/whitehall/blob/a67fae1b8a0963927f38ce9987b99059fa9fff92/app/models/concerns/searchable.rb) module.
 This legacy behaviour is [recognised tech debt](https://trello.com/c/vnrBGTvr/26-search-is-populated-by-whitehall-sending-data) and should be removed.

 Note that there shouldn't be a situation where Whitehall submits content to Search API both directly _and_ via Publishing API.
 The [Search API's 'migrated formats' file](https://github.com/alphagov/search-api/blob/main/config/govuk_index/migrated_formats.yaml) controls which document types Search API expects from each source.
 There's a `non_indexable` section at the bottom that includes all of the Whitehall document types.
 Search API checks when processing messages from Publishing API whether or not the document type is indexable, and [ignores them if it's not](https://github.com/alphagov/search-api/blob/60a909bb51229fa5ad683be49f873084557fc0a9/lib/govuk_index/publishing_event_worker.rb#L88).

+## Indexes

+Documents are spread across three 'indexes' in Search API:

+* `govuk`: the index populated by Publishing API, intended to encapsulate all GOV.UK content
+* `government` and `detailed` - the remaining legacy '[content indexes](https://github.com/alphagov/search-api/blob/aef1da207bc6183e1681c405b8883f29a2d6fe56/elasticsearch.yml#L3)', encapsulating some Whitehall content and Detailed Guides respectively.

+There are two Search API ADRs documenting the decision to move to one `govuk` index: [ADR-04](repos/search-api/arch/adr-004-transition-mainstream-to-publishing-api-index.html) and [ADR-06](/repos/search-api/arch/adr-006-transition-whitehall-to-publishing-api-index.html).
+Some legacy indexes (e.g. `mainstream`) have been fully migrated into it, but the two legacy indexes listed above remain.

+One can find out which index a piece of content is saved under, using Search API's API: see `"index": "government"` on [this example](https://www.gov.uk/api/search.json?filter_link=/government/news/scottish-secretary-attends-royal-national-mod).